TheoAnastasiadis/api-router-abstraction/readme.md

 ## Compile

-In order for your code to compile your all controller nodes must be able to be supplied with all their arguments (as assigned in the `controllerRegistry` object).
+For your code to compile your all controller nodes, they must be supplied with all their arguments (as assigned in the `controllerRegistry` object).

 ```typescript
 const generator = RouterGenerator.withConfig({